nilosd16/Practical-Machine-Learning/My_PredictionAssignmentWriteup.md

-Practical Machine Learning - Prediction Assignment Writeup
+My Practical Machine Learning - Prediction Assignment Writeup
 ========================================================

 This document describe the analysis done for the prediction assignment of the practical machine learning course.